Satanic Ritual Abuse (SRA)

 was immense.
 Meanwhile, some governments became involved in the promotion of public hysteria

 and intolerance.
-The Ontario Government, for example, funded many SRA seminars during the
+The Ontario Government in Canada, for example, funded many SRA seminars during the

 mid-1990s.
 Some professional organizations gave credits to their members for